 "What do you think, monks?
 Is consciousness constant or inconstant?"
+"Inconstant, lord."
+"And is that which is inconstant easeful or stressful?"
+"Stressful, lord."
 "And is it fitting to regard what is inconstant, stressful, subject to change as: 'This is mine.
 This is my self.
 This is what I am'?"
+"No, lord."
 "Thus, monks, any form whatsoever that is past, future, or present; internal or external; blatant or subtle; common or sublime; far or near: Every form is to be seen as it has come to be with right discernment as: 'This is not mine.
 This is not my self.
-This is not what I am.'
+This is not what I am' "Any feeling whatsoever....

 "Any consciousness whatsoever that is past, future, or present; internal or external; blatant or subtle; common or sublime; far or near: Every consciousness is to be seen as it has come to be with right discernment as: 'This is not mine.
 This is not my self.
 This is not what I am.'
 "Seeing thus, the instructed disciple of the noble ones grows disenchanted with form, disenchanted with feeling, disenchanted with perception, disenchanted with fabrications, disenchanted with consciousness.
 Disenchanted, he becomes dispassionate.
 Through dispassion, he is released.
-With release, there is the knowledge,
+With release, there is the knowledge, 'Released'.

-'Released'.
 He discerns that 'Birth is ended, the holy life fulfilled, the task done.
-There is nothing further for this world."

-1. See MN 121 and SN 47:10.
+There is nothing further for this world." Νοτε 1.
+See MN 121 and SN 47:10.